MorphStore/LCTL/doc/guide.md

 Please read [Endianness](https://en.wikipedia.org/wiki/Endianness) for a better understanding.

 Byte order or endianness is the order or sequence of bytes belonging to binary data in main-memory.
 In principle we have "big-endian (BE)" and "little-endian" (LE).
 A big-endian system stores the most significant byte of a word at the smallet memory address and the least significante byte at the largest.
 A little-endian system does this the other way around (also called "Intel format").
-Because today's PCs used the little-endian format, our algorithms and implementations are adaptedto this architecture.
+Because today's PCs used the little-endian format, our algorithms and implementations are adapted to this architecture.
 In example, the 32-bit integer 168496141 (hexadecimal 0x0A0B0C0D) consists of 4 Bytes.
 In a little-endian system, the 0D byte is stored at the lowest address, the 0A byte at the largest adress.
 <p align="center">
   <img width="200" src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/ed/Little-Endian.svg/300px-Little-Endian.svg.png">
 </p>